 The Scottish Rite

-Meeting at the Scottish Rite and named after essentially the founder of the modern Scottish Rite in the United States, Albert Pike Lodge members build upon the ethical teachings and philosophy offered through the dramatic presentation of the individual degrees.
-Interest of a man to become member of the Scottish Rite will require him to first become a member of a Masonic Lodge and receiving the First (Entered Apprentice) Degree, the Second (Fellowcraft) Degree and the Third (Master Mason) Degree.
+Albert Pike Lodge meets at the Omaha Scottish Rite Masonic Center and is namedafter the man who is essentially considered the founder of the modern Scottish Rite in the United States.
+Our members build upon the ethical teachings and philosophy offered through the dramatic presentation of the individual degrees.
+A man interested in becoming a member of the Scottish Rite must first become a member of a Masonic Lodge and receiving the First (Entered Apprentice) Degree, the Second (Fellowcraft) Degree and the Third (Master Mason) Degree.
 He will start his Scottish Rite journey with the Fourth (Secret Master) Degree and continue through the 32nd (Master of the Royal Secret) Degree.

 These degrees are portrayed in dramas that include costumes and scenery that take you through history from the near the completion of King Solomon’s Temple, to its destruction, rebuilding and beyond into the time of the Knight Templar’s